-“My journey with yoga started about 15 years ago.
+My journey with yoga started more than 20 years ago.
 Initially, I saw it only as a way to exercise but I gradually opened up to yoga as a mental, physical and spiritual practice.
 Through yoga I found the means to balance my heart, mind, body and soul and it provided me with a new perspective on life and what is important to me.
 I try to achieve this balance in my own practice, as well as in the classes I teach.

 Caron da Silva